 IASB has postponed the effective date indefinitely until other projects are completed.
 However, early implementation is allowed.
-Management anticipates that the application of these amendments may have an impact on the Group's consolidated financial statements in future should such transactions arise.

-4 Changes in accounting policies (continued)
+Management does not anticipates that the application of these amendments may have a significant impact on the Group's consolidated financial statements in future should such transactions arise.

-4.2 IASB Standards issued but not yet effective
+- 4 Changes in accounting policies (continued) - 4.2 IASB Standards issued but not yet effective (continued)